What's the Erasmus programme?

 Details of the Erasmus exchange programme, with information about financial support and what will replace it after Brexit.

-- After the UK withdraws from Erasmus – the Turing scheme
+- After the UK withdraws from Erasmus – Turing scheme

-After Brexit, the UK won’t be part of the Erasmus scheme in the future.
+After Brexit the UK won’t be part of the Erasmus scheme in the future, with the programme set to be replaced in September 2021 by the new Turing scheme for students to study and work abroad.
 However, current Erasmus+ projects will run until their funding ends – even if this is after 2020.
 In addition, students at institutions in Northern Ireland who have a British passport can continue to take part in Erasmus, funded by the Irish Government.

 Erasmus+ is an EU programme for education, training, youth and sport.
 It helps university students to enhance their skills, experience and job prospects.
 Students may be eligible to study abroad through Erasmus+ for 3–12 months as part of their degree programme, usually from the second year of study.
 Students can also apply for a traineeship lasting between 2–12 months, if their degree permits.